 Staying active really doesn’t need to involve much, other than your imagination, Meghan said.

 “Make a winter, Christmas break bucket list and use your imagination to come up with things,” she said.
 “Kids can make tunnels and tents to crawl through and climb over.
-They can set up obstacle courses with chairs, pillows, cushions and masking tape to create lines on the floor.
-They can even learn to do yoga.”
+They can set up obstacle courses with chairs, pillows, cushions and masking tape to create lines on the floor.”

 Whatever you do, make it a family affair.